claforte/RayTracingWeekend.jl/README.md

 ## Short-term

-- Try Chris_Foster's many great suggestions
 - investigate whether Float32 perf degradation can be fixed (doubled the allocations...)
+- update pluto_RayTracingWeekend.jl, then share on Twitter, etc.
 - break the code into multiple files...
 - replace `const _no_hit = HitRecord{Float64}()` by a distance check (would be type-independent)
   - then re-run Float32 and Float64 perf tests
 - Read on the SIMD libraries, try to figure out the best approach.
 (I’ll welcome any suggestion you have!)
-- update pluto_RayTracingWeekend.jl, then share on Twitter, etc.
 - save image, e.g. PNG
+- continue watching MIT course

+## Long-term

+- Implement the rest of Peter Shirley's books, especially BVHs
+- GPU through CUDA, ROCM
+  - Probably integrate `Making the materials and hit system fully concrete with tight inner loops` idea from @Chris_Foster
   - The only remaining allocations that appear expensive are of `HitRecord`s (on the stack)
-- Probably pre-allocate the ray bundles/paths (I don’t know how they are called in the litterature) to later simplify the GPU (and probably the SIMD) implementation.
+  - Probably pre-allocate the ray batches (I don’t know how they are called in the litterature) to later simplify the GPU (and probably the SIMD) implementation.
   - implement versions of hit, scatter, etc. that operate on an entire tensor at once.
   (i.e. efficiently parallelizable with SIMD or GPU)
-  - use FieldVector?
+  - use FieldVector and/or StructOfArrays?
-- figure out the incorrect look in refraction of negatively scaled sphere
-- continue watching MIT course

-## Long-term

-- SIMD, AVX, etc. Test on at least 2 CPUs.
-- GPU through CUDA, ROCM
-- Implement the rest of Peter Shirley's books, especially BVHs
 - Vulkan RT interface, e.g. port of https://github.com/KhronosGroup/Vulkan-Samples/tree/master/samples/extensions/raytracing_basic

 # Failed attempts